This page includes a list of terms used in this guide with definitions.

 add will be included.

 A branch is a way to have your own working timeline of changes.
-Creating a working branch of your own is a way to make changes while leaving the main, default master branch clean.
-You can always merge your working branch changes into master at any time.
+Creating a working branch of your own is a way to make changes while leaving the default main branch clean.
+You can always merge your working branch changes into main at any time.

 cd is the command to change directory from the command line.
 You'll use this to navigate through your local repos on the command line.